10%OFF

 About Aaron Baker

-Aaron Baker is director of graduate studies for the Humanities Program at Arizona State University.
-He is the editor of Out of Bounds: Sports, Media, and the Politics of Identity.
+Aaron Baker is an associate professor of film and media studies at Arizona State University.
+He is the author of essays about social identity in American cinema and the editor of Out of Bounds: Sports, Media, and the Politics of Identity.

 Reviews for Contesting Identities: SPORTS IN AMERICAN FILM